 3. Pack Early

-If you’re packing yourself, it’s best to start packing as soon as possible.
+If you’re packing yourself, it’s best to start packing as soon as possible and know how to prepare for a move.
 It’s likely that you have more stuff than you realize, so make sure you start packing as early as possible to avoid having to do everything in one day.
+Knowing properly how to pack moving boxes is very helpful in this step.

 4. Gather And Move Your Small Valuables Yourself